chic2/hacker-rank/README.md

 4. Commit the changes.

 Let me know if you'd like a version that separates problems by domain (like `/warmup/`, `/sorting/`, etc.) once you expand the project.

+# Hackathon!!!

+## Hackathon
+Am still solving it it quit difficult but do not worry i will solve it